hotmic-wp/hotmic-media-player-ios/README.md

 ## Example

-To run the example app, clone the repo and execute `pod install` from the Example directory.
-Run the app and a list of streams will be loaded.
-Select a stream to open the media player experience.
+To try out the example app, run the [CocoaPods](https://cocoapods.org) command `pod try HotMicMediaPlayer`.
+Alternatively, clone the repo and run `pod install` from the Example directory.
+The example app loads a list of streams and selecting one will open the media player experience.

 ## Installation

 HotMicMediaPlayer is available through [CocoaPods](https://cocoapods.org).
-To install it, add the following to your Podfile, execute `pod repo update`, then `pod install`:
+To install it, add the following to your Podfile, run `pod repo update`, then `pod install`:

 ```ruby
 platform :ios, '14.0'